SwingGuy1024/SidecarChallenge/README.md

     create user pizza identified by 'pizza';
     grant all on pizza.* to pizza;

-If using MySQL version 8+, you'll need to say
+If using MySQL version 8+, the second line should be

     create user pizza identified WITH mysql_native_password by 'pizza';